mariotoffia/ssm/cdk/README.md

 This package generates CDK classes, using templates, from the go ssm report.

 ## Reporting
-It is possible to generate a report as object and JSON.
+It is possible to generate a report as object and JSON using the golang [ssm report](https://github.com/mariotoffia/ssm).
 This may be used in a _DevOps_ pipeline to e.g. use CDK to create Parameter Store & Secrets Manager entities to be provisioned using cloud formation.
 Hence it is possible to have default values by passing the struct as value instead of `nil` pointer with a specific `interface` type.

 For example, the following